cardano-foundation/CIPs/CIP-0118/README-nested.md

 but are missing certain data to perform this action.
 This data must be provided by a subsequent transaction.
 In particular, for the Babel-fees usecase we discuss here, we allow transactions that are unbalanced, i.e. specify _a swap_.
-This request can be fulfilled by another transaction providing the funds requested in the swap (missing in the transaction), and accepting the offered funds (extra funds in the transaction).
-Underspecified transaction bodies are included in the body of a _top-level_ transactions alongside.
-We call the set of transactions containing the top-level transaction and the _sub-transactions_ it includes a _batch_.
+This intent can be fulfilled by another transaction providing the funds requested in the swap (missing in the transaction), and accepting the offered funds (extra funds in the transaction).
+Transactions containing intents must be included in
+a _top-level_ transaction.
+We call the set of transactions containing the top-level transaction together with the _sub-transactions_ it includes a _batch_.
 Applying a complete batch results in a valid ledger update, however, applying each of the individual transactions may not.
 For example, insufficient fees or collateral may be provided, missing witness info, etc.